laravel/docs/eloquent.md

         $table->softDeletes();
     });

 Now, when you call the `delete` method on the model, the `deleted_at` column will be set to the current date and time.
-And, when querying a model that uses soft deletes, the soft deleted models will automatically be excluded from all query results.
+And, when querying a model that uses soft deletes, the soft-deleted models will automatically be excluded from all query results.

-To determine if a given model instance has been soft deleted, use the `trashed` method:
+To determine if a given model instance has been soft-deleted, use the `trashed` method:

     if ($flight->trashed()) {
         //